angelacuahutle/TheNextWeb_Clone/README.md

 # TheNextWeb_Clone

 > This project aims to TheNexWeb.
 Fully responsive for SM, MD y LG devices, such as smartphone, iPad and desktop screen.
 Use of media queries for breakpoints and Fontawesome for the icons!
-I used Flexbox and Grid applied for positioning
-CSS linters issues addressed
+I used Flexbox and Grid applied for positioning CSS linters issues addressed.

 ![](https://img.shields.io/badge/Microverse-blueviolet)